 Continuing, Paul shows us how Israel was "broken off" the "olive tree"

-of Abrahamic promiseand the "wild" Gentiles were "grafted in" as
+of the Abrahamic promiseand the "wild" Gentiles were "grafted in" as

 replacements.
 But Israel's rejection, however, would only last until the full number